thomas-booker/hello-world/README.md

 My name is Tom.

-I want to development software, build websites, and become a master nerd.
+I want to develop software, build websites, and become a master nerd.